pulsatility/2024-Mathematical-Modeling-of-PTRS/README.md

-#  MATLAB and XPP-AUT Code for manuscript "Origins of Ultrasensitivity and Complexity of Cellular Redox Signaling Dynamics"
+#  MATLAB Code for manuscript "Origins of Ultrasensitivity and Complexity of Cellular Redox Signaling Dynamics"